-If you don’t possess a legal business in the employee’s nation, your sole option is an EOR.
+If you don’t possess a legal business in the employee’s nation, your sole option is an EOR service.
 Different nations have different levels of legal entity formation complexity, taxation requirements and employer compliances.

 - Are you hiring contractors, temporary employees or full time employees?

-Typically, when working with interim and contractual personnel, firms opt for an EOR.
+Typically, when working with interim and contractual personnel, firms opt for an EOR solution.
 This is due to the fact that EOR offers the crucial HR solutions that are ideal for contract employment.
-On the other side, a PEO offers you access to all of its services, which improves your management of full-time staff.
+On the other side, a PEO offers you access to all of its services, which improves your management of full-time staff and their employment.

 Now that you know which one to select, there are certain things that you must keep in mind before engaging an EOR.

 An EOR manages payroll, employee incentives, bonuses, benefits management, talent retention, outsourcing, complies with changing labor costs, offers consistent HR assistance, and acts as a liaison between the business and the employee, to name a few tasks.